CrabbRex/quietStudySpaces/DESIGN/README.md

 ![Wireframe for login screen](Images/SignInScreenWireframe.png "SignIn WireFame") <br>

-And here is the Home Page and the Modal that will pop up when the user clicks on a location:
+And here is the Home Page and the Modal that will pop up when the user clicks on a location tag on the map:
 ![Gif of HomeScreen and The Modal that Pops up when a location is clicked](Images/HomeScreenModalWireframe.gif "HomeScreen1")

 Here are the two modals that will popup from the home page when pressing the Home Screen's buttons 'Add Location' and 'Filter Locations':